solidusio/solidus_bolt/README.md

 SolidusDevSupport::TestingSupport::Factories.load_for(SolidusBolt::Engine)
 ```

+#### Special Tests

+A few tests in the test suite require some additional steps to execute successfully when they are modified.
+These are listed below along with the steps needed to execute these tests.

+- `/spec/services/solidus_bolt/accounts/detail_service_spec.rb`
+This test requires a valid `bolt_access_token` to execute successfully when modified.
+Follow the steps below to get a `bolt_access_token`.
+  1. Login as a User using a Bolt Account.
+  2. Put a `binding.pry` on any view.
+  3. Print `session['bolt_access_token']` in the pry console.
+  4. Copy the result and set the value of the environment variable `BOLT_ACCESS_TOKEN` to this result.

 ### Running the sandbox

 To run this extension in a sandboxed Solidus application, you can run `bin/sandbox`.
 The path for